How to Plan an Overnight Hike to Flora Peak in Chilliwack

 While many people tackle Flora Peak as a day hike, I chose to extend the adventure.
 In fact, I wanted to explore Flora Lake too, and spending the night made it possible.
 Some hikers also complete the full loop via Lindeman Lake, Greendrop Lake, and Flora Lake.
 This is an incredible multi-day hike, if you have the time and want to extend the trip.

 In this guide, I’ll share details from my overnight hike to Flora Peak.
-I will cover everything you need to know about the trail, camping tips, difficulty level, and more.
+I will cover everything you need to know about the trail, camping tips, difficulty level and more.

 Overview of an Overnight Hike to Flora Peak